A Northwest Georgia CEO has filed paperwork to challenge U.S. Rep. Marjorie Taylor Greene in the 14th District Republican primary.

 The primaries are set for April 25, 2022.
 Mark Clay of Rome has also filed to run in the GOP contest.

-Four Democrats are seeking their party’s nomination: Rome City Commissioner Wendy Davis; Marcus Flowers, a Bremen veteran; Holly McCormack of Paulding County; and Lateefah Conner of Dallas.
+Four Democrats are seeking their party’s nomination: Rome City Commissioner Wendy Davis; Marcus Flowers, a Bremen veteran; Holly McCormack of Ringgold; and Lateefah Conner of Dallas.

 The district covers the counties of Floyd, Gordon, Polk, Chattooga, Walker, Catoosa, Dade, Whitfield, Haralson, Murray and Paulding, and part of Pickens.
 It is one of the most heavily Republican districts in the state, although the Georgia General Assembly is slated to redraw the voting maps this fall.